taahamohsin/Publish-subscribe-server/README.md

 <li> Publish a message to a specific topic </li>
 <li> Subscribe to a topic by entering input in the following format: "Subscribe: |topicname|" </li>
 <li> Unsubscribe from a topic that they are presently subscribed to by entering input in the following format: "Unsubscribe: |topicname|" </li>
+<li> View all available topics as a list by entering input in the following format: "All Topics"</li>
 <li> View the list of topics they are currently subscribed to by entering the following phrase: "View Topics"
 </ol>

 For option (2), if the topic does not already exist, the topic gets created and added to the list of available topics.
 For option (3), if the subscriber is not subscribed to the given topic, or the topic does not exist, the subscriber is sent an error message.
+When a subscriber unsubscribes from a given topic, that does NOT cause the topic to be removed from the list of available topics.
+A subscriber may therefore re-subscribe to a topic they previously unsubscribed from.

 The server has the following potential actions:
 <ol>